felipedavi/felipedavi/README.md

 ## About me

-I'm a college sophomore taking a graduation in Computing degree by IFRJ (Federal Institute of Rio de Janeiro) where I am also trained as a Computer Technician.
+I'm a college sophomore taking a graduation in Computing degree by [Instituto Federal do Rio de Janeiro](https://portal.ifrj.edu.br) where I am also trained as a Computer Technician.

 <h2 align="center">Github stats :bar_chart:</h2>